olgarithm/2017-in-Review/README.md

 ![expand all](images/screenshots/expandAll.png)

 Step 7- Now, we want to copy all of this HTML.
-Navigate back to the same line, left tap on it, and now select "Edit as HTML."
+Navigate back to the same line, left tap on it, and now select "Edit as HTML"

 ![edit as HTML](images/screenshots/editAsHTML.png)